-- 22.3.5743.6.3.90 In order to enhance opportunities for conserving cultural heritage and promoting its appreciation and enjoyment, the City will: - Require Prohibit redevelopment and require commemoration and prohibit redevelopment at the location of a significant cultural heritage resource Listed or Designated on the City's Register of Cultural Heritage Resources that is destroyed or removed without required approvals. - bb.
-Initiate, support and/or participate in financial incentives, and commemorative and educational programs for the purposes of cultural heritage conservation-;
+- 3.6.3.90 In order to enhance opportunities for conserving cultural heritage and promoting its appreciation and enjoyment, the City will: - a.
+Prohibit redevelopment and require commemoration at the location of a heritage resource Listed or Designated on the City's Register of Cultural Heritage Resources that is destroyed or removed without required approvals; - b.
+Initiate, support and/or participate in financial incentives, and commemorative and educational programs for the purposes of cultural heritage conservation; - c.
+Encourage the active participation of residents in cultural heritage conservation activities;

-- -cc.
-Encourage the active participation of residents in cultural heritage conservation activities. - .dd.
+- d.
 Name natural heritage features, public places and facilities to recognize persons, groups, themes, activities, landscapes or landmarks of interest in the municipality.
 Streets are to be named in accordance with the City's corporate street naming guidelines. - e.
-Seek input from Indigenous Peoples and Communities to name municipal assets, public spaces and buildings, and streets to support reconciliation and decolonization; - .ef.
-Commemorate and interpret lost cultural heritage resources.; and, - .fg.
+Seek input from Indigenous Peoples and Communities to name municipal assets, public spaces and buildings, and streets to support reconciliation and decolonization; - f.
+Commemorate and interpret lost cultural heritage resources; and, - g.
 Develop a signage and plaquing system for cultural heritage resources.